agustinfranchetti/emailMicroservice/README.md

 you can add as many comma separated values as you want

 # modify the message:
- if you want to modify the message you can change the values at
+To modify the outgoing message, you can change the values inside 'message'

 ```javascript
 const message = {